WeTune/WeTune-code/README.md

 time (~`{TODO}` hours) to finish.
 Use `click-to-run/show-progress.sh` to inspect the progress of each process.
 The discovered rules so far can be found in `wtune_data/enumeration/run_*/success.txt` (`*` is a timestamp).

-*Rationale: z3 incurs high inter-thread lock contention.
-The script uses multi-process instead of multi-thread to mitigate this problem.*

 The second commands aggregates `wtune_data/enumeration/run_*/succcess.txt`, and outputs to `wtune_data/rules/rules.local.txt`.